-The definition of E has been amended by the addition of: Fittings, local curvature, local cutaway and any increase in the fore/aft dimension of a sail track and/or sail track support, shall be ignored.
+The definition of E includes:

+Fittings, local curvature, local cutaway and any increase in the fore/aft dimension of a sail track and/or sail track support, shall be ignored.

-This closes a loophole applicable to large boats with in-boom mainsail furling but which could also have been exploited by smaller boats.
+This was originally added to close a loophole applicable to large boats with in-boom mainsail furling but which could also have been exploited by smaller boats.